hsinaDitaM/the-opps/sorting.md

         this.assists = assists;
       }
     }
-    // Example list of player statistics
     var playerStatsList = [
       new PlayerStats("LeBron James", 27.4, 8.5, 7.4),
       new PlayerStats("Stephen Curry", 30.1, 5.5, 6.2),
       new PlayerStats("Kevin Durant", 29.3, 7.1, 5.6),
       new PlayerStats("Giannis Antetokounmpo", 28.1, 11.0, 6.1)
-      // Add more player stats...
     ];
     function sortStatsByAttribute(statsList, attribute) {
       return statsList.sort(function(a, b) {